Illinois Pricing, May 2026

 Tankless Water Heater Install Cost in Illinois 2026

 Illinois tankless installs run $2,900 to $4,900 in 2026, slightly above the US median, with Chicago metro at the higher end ($3,400 to $5,500) and downstate IL at the lower end ($2,800 to $4,200).
-The Nicor and Peoples Gas rebate stack with the federal 25C credit brings incentives to $850 to $1,000 on most installs.
+Nicor and Peoples Gas have run tankless rebate programs; check current schedules, since the federal 25C credit ended December 31, 2025.

 The Chicago-specific issue: Lake Michigan inlet water sits at 32 to 38F in mid-winter, among the coldest in the lower 48 states.
 Spec-sheet GPM ratings overstate real-world capacity by 40% in Chicago winters.
 Right-size one tier above warm-climate norms.